 [Section 31AD inserted by No. 68 of 2004 s.
 76.]

 31AE.
-Prohibition of mining operations
+Requirements to stop work etc. permitted in prohibition notices

 In exercise of the powers conferred by sections 31AC(2)(b) and 31AD(2)(b) an inspector or assistant inspector may require the principal employer or the manager —

-(a) to stop work at the mine or any specified part of the mine;
+(a) to stop work at the mine or any specified part of the mine; or

-(b) to refrain from doing any specified thing at or in relation to the mine;
+(b) to refrain from doing any specified thing at or in relation to the mine; or

 (c) to remove all persons from the mine or any specified part of the mine; or